Constraining the nuclear symmetry energy with electric dipole polarizability and neutron skin characteristics in \texorpdfstring{$^{208}\mathrm{Pb}$}{208Pb} within antisymmetrized molecular dynamics: Motion of dipole moment

 Thus, we can rewrite the $\ddot{\mathbf{D}}$ as

-It means the oscillation frequency will depend on the values of isoscalar effective mass, isovector effective mass, the slope of symmetry energy and the strength of symmetry energy at subsaturation density as the gradient term vanishes at the inner of nucleus.
+It means the oscillation frequency will depend on the values of isoscalar effective mass, isovector effective mass, the slope of symmetry energy and the strength of symmetry energy at subsaturation density as the gradient term vanishes in the interior of the nucleus.